WilliamOutlawMiller/sosModHooks/README.md

 ## Overview

 **sosModHooks** is a comprehensive mod compatibility framework that provides automatic conflict detection, runtime compatibility monitoring, and intelligent mod management for Songs of Syx.
-The framework operates entirely through script hooks, ensuring safe integration without modifying core game files.
+The framework operates entirely as a standard game mod, ensuring safe integration without modifying core game files.

 ## Core Functionality